Adam Carolla: 1996–2004

-2005-2008
+2005–2008

 From August to November 2005, Carolla hosted the talk show Too Late with Adam Carolla on Comedy Central.

-Also in 2005, Carolla was featured in a home remodeling program called The Adam Carolla Project wherein he and a crew of old friends renovated his childhood home.
+In 2005, he was featured in a home remodeling program called The Adam Carolla Project wherein he and a crew of old friends renovated his childhood home.
 The 13 episodes aired on the cable channel TLC (The Learning Channel) from October through December 2005.
 The house was then sold for 1.2 million dollars.

 In 2006, Carolla appeared on the special summer series Gameshow Marathon as a celebrity panelist on the Match Game episode.

-On the February 18, 2008, broadcast of his radio show, Carolla announced that he would be one of the contestants on the next season of Dancing with the Stars.
+On the February 18, 2008, broadcast of his radio show, he announced that he would be one of the contestants on the next season of Dancing with the Stars.
 Later in the broadcast, it was revealed to Carolla that his partner would be Julianne Hough.
 He was voted off on the April 8, 2008, episode after his performance of the Paso Doble, after incorporating a demonstration of unicycle riding in his dance routine.